bettercap/website/content/usage/_index.md

 ```

 Now open your browser to `http://127.0.0.1/` and login using the credentials you configured in the previous step.

-{{% notice warning %}}
-Only run `caplets.update` the first time as every time the entire system caplets folder is replaced with the downloaded contents from github, overwriting your changes, such as the credentials, with default values.
-You can either backup your changes and restore them later in the system folder, or simply copy the changed caplet files in bettercap's working directory, in which case they'll be loaded before the ones installed system wide.
-{{% /notice %}}

 ### Interactive Session